nitya-0105/MTCMOS-Circuits-Analysis/README.md

 ## 📌 Introduction

-MTM-CMOS is a low-power design technique that uses multiple threshold voltages (V<sub>th</sub>) and multiple transistor channel lengths to optimize power, performance, and leakage.
+MTCMOS is a low-power design technique that uses multiple threshold voltages (V<sub>th</sub>) and multiple transistor channel lengths to optimize power, performance, and leakage.
 It is widely used in advanced VLSI design to reduce static power without compromising speed.

 ---